se-edu/se-book/oop/associations/dependencies/text.md

 <div id="body">

 In the context of OOP associations, **a _dependency_ is a need for one class to depend on another without having a direct association in the same direction.** Reason for the exclusion: If there is an association from class `Foo` to class `Bar` (i.e., navigable from `Foo` to `Bar`), that means `Foo` is _obviously_ dependent on `Bar` and hence there is no point in mentioning _dependency_ specifically.
-In other words, we are only concerned about _non-obvious_ dependencies here.
+In other words, we are specifically focusing on _non-obvious_ dependencies here.
 One cause of such dependencies is interactions between objects that do not have a long-term link between them.

 <box>